Skip to main content

 How do I check my AI visibility score?

 You can check your AI visibility score for free using Foglift.
-Enter your URL and get an instant GEO (Generative Engine Optimization) score that measures your AI search readiness across factors like crawler access, structured data, content structure, and citation formatting.
+Enter your URL and get an instant AI Readiness Score that measures your AI search readiness across factors like crawler access, structured data, content structure, and citation formatting.

 What is a good AI visibility score?

 An AI visibility score of 80+ (A grade) means your site is well-optimized for AI search.
 Scores of 60-79 (C grade) indicate room for improvement.
-Below 60 means you're likely invisible to AI search engines and should prioritize GEO optimization.
+Below 60 means you're likely invisible to AI search engines and should prioritize AI search optimization.

 How can I improve my AI visibility score?